HappySeaFox/sail/FAQ.md

 ### VCPKG port on any platform

-Codecs are combined into a standalone library, so no need to search them.
+Codecs are combined into a dynamically linked library, so no need to search them.

 Note for Unix platforms: the client application must be built with `-rdynamic` or an equivalent to enable `dlopen` and `dlsym` on the same binary.
 If you use CMake, this could be achieved by setting `CMAKE_ENABLE_EXPORTS` to `ON`.

-### Windows (standalone build)
+### Windows (standalone bundle)
 1. `SAIL_CODECS_PATH` environment variable
 2. `<SAIL DEPLOYMENT FOLDER>\lib\sail\codecs`
 3. Hardcoded `SAIL_CODECS_PATH` in config.h

+`sail.dll location` and `<FOUND PATH>/lib` are the only places where codecs DLL dependencies are searched.
+No other paths are searched.
+Use WIN32 API `AddDllDirectory` to add your own DLL dependencies search path.

-### Unix including macOS (standalone build)
+### Unix including macOS (standalone bundle)
 1. `SAIL_CODECS_PATH` environment variable
 2. Hardcoded `SAIL_CODECS_PATH` in config.h

+`<FOUND PATH>/lib` is added to the DLL search path.

 Additionally, `SAIL_MY_CODECS_PATH` environment variable is always searched so you can load your own codecs from there.

-On Windows, `sail.dll location` and `<FOUND PATH>/lib` are the only places where codecs DLL dependencies are searched.
-No other paths are searched.
-Use WIN32 API `AddDllDirectory` to add your own DLL dependencies search path.
-On other platforms, `<FOUND PATH>/lib` is added to the DLL search path.

-## I'd like to reorganize the standard SAIL folder layout on Windows
+## I'd like to reorganize the standard SAIL folder layout on Windows (for standalone bundle)

 You can surely do that.
 However, with the standard layout SAIL detects the codecs' location automatically.
 If you reorganize the standard SAIL folder layout, you'll need to specify the new codecs' location by setting the `SAIL_CODECS_PATH` environment variable.

-## I moved SAIL codecs.
-How can I point SAIL to the new location?

-Set the `SAIL_CODECS_PATH` environment variable to a desired location of the prebuilt SAIL codecs.

-On Windows, `sail.dll location` and `SAIL_CODECS_PATH/lib` are the only places where codecs DLL dependencies are searched.
-No other paths are searched.
-Use WIN32 API `AddDllDirectory` to add your own DLL dependencies search path.
-On other platforms, `SAIL_CODECS_PATH/lib` is added to the DLL search path.

 ## How can I point SAIL to my custom codecs?

-Set the `SAIL_MY_CODECS_PATH` environment variable to a desired location of your custom SAIL codecs.
+Set the `SAIL_MY_CODECS_PATH` environment variable to the location of your custom SAIL codecs.

-On Windows, `sail.dll location` and `SAIL_MY_CODECS_PATH/lib` are the only places where codecs DLL dependencies are searched.
+On Windows, `sail.dll location` and `SAIL_MY_CODECS_PATH/lib` are the only places where codecs DLL dependencies are searched if SAIL is compiled as a standalone bundle.
 No other paths are searched.
 Use WIN32 API `AddDllDirectory` to add your own DLL dependencies search path.
 On other platforms, `SAIL_MY_CODECS_PATH/lib` is added to the DLL search path.

 ## Describe the high-level APIs